 - Airstrike Impossible: Aaron and Shiro have to pilot their fighters through a reactor shaft to destroy the Gavanas base, pursued by enemy fighters.
 This was a full 5 years before Return of the Jedi.
 Who followed whom?

-- Cool Spaceship: The Heroes' ship, piloted by Meia to which Shiro and Aaron's fighters are connected to and said fighters can detach at a moment's notice.
+- Cool Spaceship: The Heroes' ship, piloted by Meia, to which Shiro and Aaron's fighters are connected to; said fighters can detach at a moment's notice.

 - Curb-Stomp Battle: Rockseia's forces vs. Earth.